 I have more than 30 years of applied industrial and commercial experience.
 My academic credentials include an Honours degree in Psychology, an MSc in Ergonomics and a PhD in Engineering and Applied Science and I hold a position as Honorary Professor of Engineering Psychology at Heriot-Watt University.
 Until early 2014, I held the position of Global Discipline Lead for Human Factors within Royal Dutch Shell.
 I left Shell to concentrate on writing and now work part-time as an independent consultant.
 Over my career, I have worked across many industrial sectors and have trained or mentored a large number of people, including both active Human Factors professionals as well as non-specialists with an interest in the subject.
 I have a particular interest in working to improve the industrial application of the scientific and research knowledge base that underpins the Human Factors and Ergonomics profession.

-As a Human Factors Engineer with experience of leading mentoring and training activities, if elected I would be an advocate for those who are early in their careers in human factors, as well as those parts of the community involved in applied practice in the public sector or industry.
-My main objective would be to challenge the Institute to better represent public sector and industry HF specialists in their activities to get HF adopted into projects that will benefit wider society.
+As a Human Factors Engineer with experience of leading mentoring and training activities, I’m an advocate for those who are early in their careers in human factors, as well as those parts of the community involved in applied practice in the public sector or industry.
+My main objective is to challenge the Institute to better represent public sector and industry HF specialists in their activities to get HF adopted into projects that will benefit wider society.
 I have a track record of supporting strategic decision making, having worked in the Ministry of Defence Headquarters and as a senior technical leader in the MOD, with extensive experience of working with industry and academia.